PaulZC/Balloon_Cut-Down_Device/LEARN.md

 ## Acknowledgements

-This project wouldn’t have been possible without the open source designs and code kindly provided by:
+This project wouldn't have been possible without the open source designs and code kindly provided by:
 - Adafruit:

    The Adafruit SAMD Board library